Mercury in astrology is the vibration of our mind, speech, and perception of the world.

 Examples:

-- Mercury in Aquarius — unconventional, original thinking; seeks new ideas, values equal dialogue.
+- In Aquarius — unconventional, original thinking; seeks new ideas, values equal dialogue.

-- Mercury in Scorpio — values depth, may be concise but highly perceptive.
+- In Scorpio — values depth, may be concise but highly perceptive.

-- Mercury in Capricorn — prefers structure, facts, and brevity.
+- In Capricorn — prefers structure, facts, and brevity.

-- Mercury in Pisces — intuitive, expresses thoughts through images and subtext.
+- In Pisces — intuitive, expresses thoughts through images and subtext.

-- Mercury in Leo — speaks with flair, inspiration, and a touch of drama; craves recognition.
+- In Leo — speaks with flair, inspiration, and a touch of drama; craves recognition.

-- Mercury in Libra — seeks harmony in dialogue, sees multiple sides, and needs respectful exchange.
+- In Libra — seeks harmony in dialogue, sees multiple sides, and needs respectful exchange.

 If a child was: